Published on 12th August 2025

 Phillips Group identifies five specific strategies that will aid in stakeholder management:

-Also important is gaining an understanding of your internal stakeholder team, such as immediate staff, suppliers and contractors, broader companies or alliances and shareholders.
-Mapping your internal stakeholders will allow you to investigate whether you have the right resources and whether your team will function effectively.
+Equally important is understanding your internal stakeholder team — immediate staff, suppliers and contractors, affiliated companies or alliances, and shareholders.
+Mapping your internal stakeholders gives you a clear picture of whether you have the right resources in place and whether your team is set up to work effectively together.

 Want to learn the other stakeholder management strategies from Phillips Group?
 Read 5 strategies for effective stakeholder management blog post.
 Or, learn more with their post 3 Insights for Positive Stakeholder Engagement.